 Henri Fayol’s management theory can help you manage your staff productively.

-Henri Fayol’s management theory is a simple model of how managers interact with personnel.
-Although some aspects may be considered outdated for the modern workplace, other principles in Fayol’s management theory remain relevant to a wide range of businesses today.
+Henri Fayol’s management theory – the foundation of administrative management – offers a timeless framework of 14 principles that continue to shape business leadership today.
+This foundational model provides a simple yet comprehensive approach to how managers interact with personnel and organize business operations.
+While some aspects may be considered outdated for the modern workplace, many of Fayol’s core principles remain highly relevant and applicable to a wide range of businesses in today’s competitive environment.

 Fayol is known as the “father of modern management” because his theory tasked leaders with setting the tone for the rest of the organization.
 Fayol believed managers should interact with personnel in five basic ways to control and plan production: